joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 ## Structuring Data

 Remember, the data in our database is created from the perspective of a user.
-To highlight this point let's consider, first, our check-in functionality.
+To highlight this point let's consider, first, our check-in functionality and data that it outputs.

 :::tip